 Safer Alternatives: Evaluates safer alternatives, avoids regrettable substitutes

-Commissioned or required suppliers to conduct a credible hazard assessment, using detailed guidance, for alternatives to chemicals of high concern in products, packaging or operations; and has integrated retailer’s criteria for a safer alternative consistent with MTS definition into private-label product development process.
+The retailer commissioned or required suppliers to conduct a credible hazard assessment, using detailed guidance, for alternatives to chemicals of high concern (CHCs) in products, packaging, or operations; and has integrated retailer’s criteria for a safer alternative consistent with MTS definition into private-label product development process.

 Transparency: Demonstrates a commitment to transparency and public disclosure